wordpress-mobile/test-cases/test-cases/gutenberg/reusable-block.md

 **Add block**

 **Steps**
-- Tap on :plus: button.
+- Tap on ➕ button.
 - Tap on "Reusable" tab
 - Tap on a reusable block
 - Once inserted, tap on the block